jvisser/golden-axe-32x-edition/doc/re/entityanimation.md

 The right facing table at the base of `EntityInstance.animationTableAddress` is horizontally flipped.

 The offset into the second table is indicated by `EntityInstance.mirrorAnimationTableOffset`.
 The value is set by entity logic.
-This offset is added to the base animation offset if the orientation flag `O` (#0) is set in `EntityInstance.flags2`.
+This offset is added to the base animation offset if the `L` flag (#0, Left facing) is set in `EntityInstance.flags2`.

 See routine `GetAnimation`.

+Base animation offsets are either:
+- Passed directly through register d0
+- Or, retreived from `EntityInstance.currentAnimationOffset`

+Depending on which animation routines the entity logic uses.

 ### Initializing an animation sequence
 Animations are loaded from `EntityInstance.animationTableAddress` as follows: